adrianensis/ThiefEngine/README.md

 >This is not my first game engine and will not be the last ;).
 Currently, this is my fourth attempt to create a modest, tiny and lightweight game engine.
 (I lied, none of the game engine on Earth are tiny).
 I have tried with C++, Java, Python and now it's the turn of JS.

->The good thing is that I have learned about powerful, complex and weird stuff like Game Engine Architecture, Graphics Engine Architecture, how read huge programming books, Physics Engine Architecture, Collision Detection Algorithms, Scripting and much more.
+>The good thing is that I have learned about powerful, complex and weird stuff like Game Engine Architecture, Graphics Engine Architecture, how to read huge programming books, Physics Engine Architecture, Collision Detection Algorithms, Scripting and much more.

 >I highly recommend it if you want to really learn about video games internals/game engine programming.